pnlbwh/pnlNipype/pnlNiPypeTutorial.md

    * Many of these fields can also be compared between all cases at once by using a `for` loop and `| grep`.

-In addition to checking the image header, you need to do a visual QC of the images with **Slicer**.
-If you are not familiar with Slicer, there is a separate tutorial for Slicer How-To.
+In addition to checking the image header, you need to do a visual QC of the images with **fsleyes**.

 Before you start QCing your actual data, ask a Research Assistant for a QC tutorial!
 They can teach you what problems to look for in your structural images.

-* To open Slicer, enter:
+* To open fsleyes, enter:
 ```
-/rfanfs/pnl-zorro/software/Slicer-4.8.1/Slicer &
+fsleyes &
 ```
-The ampersand (&) allows you to open Slicer in a separate window, so that you can continue to use your terminal.
-If you forget to run Slicer without an ampersand at the end, you can pause it by going back into the terminal and pressing **ctrl+z**, then type `bg` to put it in the background.
+The ampersand (&) allows you to open fsleyes in a separate window, so that you can continue to use your terminal.
+If you forget to run fsleyes without an ampersand at the end, you can pause it by going back into the terminal and pressing **ctrl+z**, then type `bg` to put it in the background.
 If you want to kill any process running in the background like this, you will need to bring it back into the foreground with `fg`, and then you can type **ctrl+c** as usual.
 You can also type **ctrl+shift+t** to open a new tab if you don't want to deal with background/foreground issues.

-Note that it may take a while for Slicer to load.
+Note that it may take a while for fsleyes to load.

-* To open your sample file go to **File** > **Add Data** > **Choose Files to Add**.
-Make sure that `/rfanfs/pnl-zorro/home/<yourdirectory>/PipelineTraining/strct` is listed on the top after **Look in:** and then select `sample-T1-xc.nii.gz`.
+* To open your sample file go to **File** > **Add from file**.
+Make sure that `/rfanfs/pnl-zorro/home/<yourdirectory>/PipelineTraining/strct` is listed on the top and then select `sample-T1-xc.nii.gz`.

-* Now that you have the file open, you will want to turn off the interpolation that Slicer automatically does.
-To do this go to the colored bar of one of the viewing windows and hover over the tack icon.
-On the bar that drops down, click the rings, which are next to the double chevrons.
-This will make any changes happen in all of the windows.
-Then click the double chevrons to get the rest of the menu and click on the button in the bottom row called **Interpolate background** next to the bar containing the filename.
-This will make the image look more pixelated, but we want interpolation off because it can hide some of the artifacts you are looking for.

 * You will want to examine your images for various potential artifacts and issues, e.g. **motion artifacts**, **ringing**, **ghosting of the skull or eyeballs**, **cut-offs and other artifacts**.
 If you see any of these problems in the scan, note it in your QC spreadsheet.
 Be sure to also check with your PI about what qualifies as a failed scan for your dataset.